 Note: The above advice applies to both skiers and snowboarders.

-How To Choose The Best Goggles For Snowboarding.
+How To Choose The Best Goggles For Snowboarding

 Goggles come in all shapes, sizes and materials.
-So you better get it right!

-Make sure you get the right goggles for your face, not just the ones that are most stylish.
+Try to choose the right goggles for your face, not just the ones that are most stylish.

-- A tight seam will reduce fogging.
+- A tight seam reduces fogging.

-- Make sure your nose fits in there comfortably.
+- Make sure your nose fits comfortably.